-When you use ridesharing services like Uber or Lyft in Tennessee you may think those companies will protect you if you are involved in a car wreck.
+When you use ridesharing services like Uber or Lyft in Tennessee you may think those companies will provide protection if you are involved in a car wreck.
 However, there have been recent changes in their auto coverages for passengers that might make you think again.

-To be clear: If your Uber or Lyft driver is at fault for a car wreck, both Uber and Lyft provide up to $1M in insurance coverage to cover you for things like:
+To be clear: If your Uber or Lyft driver is at fault for a car wreck, both ridesharing services provide up to $1M in insurance coverage to cover you for things like

 - Medical bills